AnthonyDickson/flownet2-pytorch/Video3D/README.md

 -   Visualise examples of optical flow with vector field.
 -   Create point clouds for each frame and each depth estimation model (before and after).
 -   Create 3D mesh from point clouds.
+-   Create environment.yml for the project so that everything except FlowNet2 can be run locally without Docker.

 ## References
 1. Luo, Xuan, Jia-Bin Huang, Richard Szeliski, Kevin Matzen, and Johannes Kopf.
 "Consistent Video Depth Estimation." arXiv preprint arXiv:2004.15021 (2020).